ovh/docs/pages/bare_metal_cloud/dedicated_servers/firewall_game_ddos/guide.en-gb.md

 ## Objective

-This guide's objective is to help you better understand our GAME DDoS protection (GAME firewall) and to provide instructions on how to configure effective protection for servers that support it.
+This guide's objective is to help you better understand our GAME DDoS Protection (also known as GAME firewall) and to provide instructions on how to configure effective protection.

 > [!primary]
-> Find more information on our GAME DDoS protection on our website: <https://www.ovhcloud.com/en-gb/security/game-ddos-protection/>.
+> Find more information on our GAME DDoS Protection on our website: <https://www.ovhcloud.com/en-gb/security/game-ddos-protection/>.
 >

-Our dedicated Bare Metal gaming servers include a DDoS protection specifically designed to secure gaming applications against targeted attacks, ensuring stability and accessibility for gamers.
+Our dedicated Bare Metal gaming servers include an additional network attack protection specifically designed to secure gaming applications against targeted attacks, ensuring stability and accessibility for gamers.
 This dedicated protection solution is both robust and easy to use, allowing you to focus on developing your business without the distraction of defending against cybercrime.

 | ![global-schema](images/global_schema_focus_game.png) |
 |:--:|